chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

         * [dotnet4.6.1](https://chocolatey.org/api/v2/package/DotNet4.6.1) - [[internalize manually|How-To-Recompile-Packages]]
         * [KB2919355](https://chocolatey.org/api/v2/package/KB2919355) - [[internalize manually|How-To-Recompile-Packages]]
         * [KB2919442](https://chocolatey.org/api/v2/package/KB2919442) - [[internalize manually|How-To-Recompile-Packages]]
-1. C4B / MSP - Run the following additionally: `choco download chocolatey.extension chocolatey-agent --internalize`.
+1. C4B - Run the following additionally: `choco download chocolatey.extension chocolatey-agent --internalize`.
+TRIAL - you should already have placed these nupkgs in the folder earlier.
+1. MSP - Run the following additionally: `choco download chocolatey.extension --internalize`.
 TRIAL - you should already have placed these nupkgs in the folder earlier.
 1. Now we should have several packages in `c:\choco-setup\packages`.
 If not, type `start .` and go copy the files here to that location.
 1. Obtain the PowerShell script from https://chocolatey.org/install#completely-offline-install and copy it to `c:\choco-setup\files` as "ChocolateyLocalInstall.ps1".
 We will need this to install Chocolatey on the airgapped box.
 1. Open `c:\choco-setup\files\ChocolateyLocalInstall.ps1` in an editor like Notepad++ or Visual Studio Code (do not use Notepad.exe!!).